windowxia/steven-imx-manifest/README.md

     fb          Framebuffer (not supported for mx8)
 ```

-Note if the poky community distro is used then build breaks will happen with some
+Note: If the poky community distro is used, then build breaks will happen with some
 components using our `meta-imx` layer.

 Examples: